WindowsGuy-code/Windows11-Kernel-Rootkit/README.md

 - Registry Keys Items (List)
 - Debug Mode (Enable / Disable)
 - Delay Execution (Enable / Disable)
-- Delay TIme (Number)
+- Delay Time (Number)
   On default File Hiding and Process Hiding are enabled also the driver is hidden in the Registry (if enabled).
 BSOD is disabled and the lists are just
-  "mocks" a few are real processes but I suggest to edit it and add you're own stuff.
+  "mocks" and a few are real processes but I suggest to edit it and add you're own stuff.
-  If you don't want to calculate the time in seconds on youre self just use *TimeConverter.py* :).
+  The delay time **must** be in 100 units of nanoseconds, use TimeConverter.py to convert hours into 100 units of nanoseconds.
   The Debug Mode is disabled on default but it logs everything it currently does by using a bit modified *console.hpp* that can be found in *defs.hpp* ;p.

 ## delivery.cs